facebookarchive/hack-langspec/spec/04-basic-concepts.md

 conforming implementations are not required to use a reference counting-based implementation for automatic memory management.

-**(dead)**: In some pictures, storage-location boxes are shown as (dead).
-For a VStore or an HStore this indicates that the VStore or HStore is no longer reachable through any variable and is eligible for reclamation.
-For a VSlot, this indicates that the VSlot has been reclaimed or, in the case of a VSlot contained with an HStore, that the containing HStore has been reclaimed or is eligible for reclamation.

 ###Assignment
 ####General
 This subclause and those immediately following it describe the abstract